autodesk-platform-services/aps-tutorials-website/docs/tutorials/simple-viewer/nodejs/server.md

 // ...
 ```

-Finally, let's create a couple of subfolders in your project folder that we're going to need later:
+Finally, let's create a couple more subfolders in the project folder that we're going to need later:

 - `public` - this is where we're going to put all the client side assets (HTML, CSS, JavaScript, images, etc.)
 - `routes` - this is where we're going to implement all the server endpoints